menpo/menpo/README.md

 Then go to the source folder

-    cd src/pybug
+    cd src/menpo

 Here you will find all the git repository for the project.

 DEVELOPMENT
 ===========

-The above installation properly installs pybug just like any other package.
+The above installation properly installs menpo just like any other package.
-Afterwards you just need to enable the pybug virutalenv
+Afterwards you just need to enable the menpo virutalenv

-    workon pybug
+    workon menpo

-and then you can open up an IPython session and `import pybug` just as you would expect to be able to `import numpy`.
-Note that you can start a python session from _anywhere_ - so long as the pybug env is activated, you will be able to use pybug.
+and then you can open up an IPython session and `import menpo` just as you would expect to be able to `import numpy`.
+Note that you can start a python session from _anywhere_ - so long as the menpo env is activated, you will be able to use menpo.

-As we installed pybug with the `-e` flag, the install is _editable_ - which means that any changes you make to the source folder will actually change how pybug works.
-Let's say I wanted to print a silly message every time I import pybug.
+As we installed menpo with the `-e` flag, the install is _editable_ - which means that any changes you make to the source folder will actually change how menpo works.
+Let's say I wanted to print a silly message every time I import menpo.
 I could go the source folder:

-    cdvirtualenv && cd src/pybug
+    cdvirtualenv && cd src/menpo

-edit the `pybug/__init__.py` to print something
+edit the `menpo/__init__.py` to print something

-    echo 'print "Hello world from pybug!"' >> pybug/__init__.py
+    echo 'print "Hello world from menpo!"' >> menpo/__init__.py

 then, after starting (or restarting) a python session, you should see the effect of the print statement immediately on import (try it out!)
 This means the general approach is to, iteratively,

-1. Edit/add files in `src/pybug` either using a text editor/IDE like PyCharm
+1. Edit/add files in `src/menpo` either using a text editor/IDE like PyCharm
 2. Restart an IPython session/open the PyCharm IPython to load the changes
 3. Try out your changes